lfvergara/viajesetnicos/wp-content/plugins/wpcf7-redirect/readme.txt

 * Add Honeypot to minimize spam
 * Save form submissions to your database

-== New and Exciting ==
-Cooperation with a world leading web accessibility solution - you can try it for free and make your website accessible to people with disabilities.

 == Our Extensions ==
 * **[Extension]** Conditional logic for each action
 * **[Extension]** Integrate your forms with your Salesforce CRM